$21.74-$29.53 Hourly / $1,738.89-$2,362.23 BiWeekly /

-At the University of Connecticut Health Center this class is accountable for acting as a working supervisor for the transport services staff by coordinating activities related to the transportation of patients, specimens, equipment, medical records and supplies within the facility.
+At UConn Health, this class is accountable for acting as a working supervisor for the transport services staff by coordinating activities related to patient safety and the transportation of patients, specimens, equipment, medical records and supplies throughout the facility.

 Works under the general supervision of an employee of higher grade.